letaron/rumake/README.md

 ### Passing arguments

 You can pass down arguments from the CLI to the task's instruction and choose wich instruction will receive it, and where.
+With arguments forwarding, no need to repeat a target for a small difference, you can factorise tasks.

 #### Default behavior